qgis/QGIS-Documentation/source/docs/user_manual/working_with_ogc/ogc_server_support.rst

 want to publish as WFS, and specify if they will allow update, insert and delete operations.
-If you enter a URL in the :guilabel:`Advertised URL` field of the :guilabel:`WFS capabilities` section, |qg| Server will advertise this specific URL in the WFS GetCapabilities response.
+If you enter a URL in the :guilabel:`Advertised URL` field of the :guilabel:`WFS capabilities` section, QGIS Server will advertise this specific URL in the WFS GetCapabilities response.

-|qg| supports the following requests for WFS service:
+QGIS supports the following requests for WFS service:

 * GetCapabilities
 * DescribeFeatureType